myrqyry/obs-copilot/README.md

 - Node.js 18+ and npm 9+
 - OBS Studio 29+ with WebSocket server enabled
-- Google Cloud API key with Gemini Pro access
-- (Optional) Streamer.bot for advanced automation
+- All required API keys and configuration values (see `.env.example` for a list)

 ### Installation